graceferri/OCEAN-LAMP-LED/README.md

 <header>
     <h1>OceanGlow LED Lamp</h1>
-    <p>It bring the calm beauty of the ocean into your space with a handcrafted LED ocean lamp designed to relax and inspire.
+    <p>It brings the calm beauty of the ocean into your space with a handcrafted LED ocean lamp designed to relax and inspire.
 You can use it in everyday life in any occasion that you are in.
 Wanna go to an Aquerium??
 No problem buy the OceanGlow Lamp with Led lights and it will look like you are in an actaul aquerium.</p>
     <button class="btn" onclick="document.getElementById('about').scrollIntoView()">Discover More</button>
 </header>